 Crimson bottlebrush (Callistemon citrinus) is in the myrtle family of plants.
 It is also known as lemon bottlebrush due to the fact that its leaves have a citrusy smell to them.
 The shrub stands 6 to 12 feet tall and has a spread of 6 to 9 feet.
-Grow it in zones 8 to 10.
+Grow it in full sun, in zones 8 to 10.

 The genus is native to Australia.
-Other kinds of Callistemon exist, as well, and all are plants that attract hummingbirds.
-For example, Callistemon viminalis Neon Pink has deep-pink blooms.
-Suited to zones 8 to 11, it is a fast-growing shrub.
-When mature, it stands 8 to 12 feet tall, with a width of 8 to 10 feet.Continue to 9 of 11 below.
+Other kinds of Callistemon exist, as well, and all are plants that attract hummingbirds and bloom mid-summer to late summer.
+For example, Callistemon viminalis 'Neon Pink' has deep pink blooms.
+Suited to zones 8 to 11 and full sun, it is a fast-growing shrub.
+When mature, it stands 8 to 12 feet tall, with a width of 8 to 10 feet.

-- Scarlet Ribbon (red flowers)
+- 'Scarlet Ribbon' (red flowers)

-- High Gold (yellow flowers)
+- 'High Gold' (yellow flowers)

-- Tango (orange flowers)
+- 'Tango' (orange flowers)

 Bougainvilleas With Red or Orange Flowers

-Bougainvillea plant commonly bears magenta, pink, white or red flowers.
+The Bougainvillea plant commonly bears magenta, pink, white, or red flowers.
 It can be either a vine or a shrub.
 Be careful of the thorns on the stems.
 All types grow to a length of about 30 feet (if not pruned into a shrub form).
 All are suited to zones 9 to 11 and to a location in full sun.
 Red types include:

-- Double Red (double flowers, ranging in color from scarlet to magenta)
+- 'Double Red' (double flowers, ranging in color from scarlet to magenta)

-- Don Fernando (flowers with both red and orange in them)
+- 'Don Fernando' (flowers with both red and orange in them)

 But there are also types with yellow or orange flowers, including:

-- California Gold (golden flowers)
+- 'California Gold' (golden flowers)

-- Orange King (orange flowers)
+- 'Orange King' (orange flowers)